 With more than 110-years in Alpena, I am extremely proud of our long legacy of commitment to our community.
 We take our responsibility to be good members of our community very seriously.
-Alpena is the home to our plant, and more importantly, home for the more than 200 men and women and their families who live and work at the Lafarge Alpena site.
+Alpena is home to our plant, and more importantly, home for more than 200 men and women and their families who live and work at the Lafarge Alpena site.

 Jeff Scott, Plant Manager

 The future isn’t written… it's built.

 And it’s built right here in Alpena.